wix-incubator/petri/mydoc/integrating_with_amplitude.md

 permalink: /integrating_with_amplitude/
 ---

 > Petri logs its experiments' results to a log file.
 If you don't have a BI system in place, you can optionally report them on Amplitude.com for faster results.
-Amplitude.com is a simple BI as a service which you can use to easily analyze experiment results via funnels.
+Amplitude.com is a simple BI-as-a-service which you can use to easily analyze experiment results via funnels.

 ### Reporting Petri Experiment Results to Amplitude